 - Enter long when price rejects -2 SD band (targeting VWAP)

-Step 5: Place stop-loss
+Step 5: Define invalidation

 - Beyond the extreme band with buffer